-The indica strain Wappa entered the seed market in 2006, when Paradise Seeds came up with a “six pack” of six new feminised strains.
-Paradise Seeds has an excellent reputation in terms of feminised seeds, so the grower was curious whether it would be confirmed by Wappa, too.
+The indica strain Wappa entered the seed market in 2006, when Paradise Seeds came up with a “six pack” of six new feminized strains.
+Paradise Seeds has an excellent reputation in terms of feminized seeds, so the grower was curious whether it would be confirmed by Wappa, too.

 Flower production exploded

 Wappa also has a good outdoor performance, she adapts well to the climates of Northern Europe, such as Belgium or Holland, but she really goes strong in sunnier and warmer regions like France, Italy or Spain, yields of up to 500 grams per plant are possible.